emit-rs/emit/book/src/advanced-apps/embedded.md

 );
 ```

+Static runtimes can also be used in other environments to avoid dynamic dispatch and improve performance.

 ## Using `emit!` and `#[span]`

 Embedded environments need to specify a runtime explicitly in the [`emit!`](https://docs.rs/emit/1.4.0/emit/macro.emit.html) or [`#[span]`](https://docs.rs/emit/1.4.0/emit/attr.span.html) macros using the `rt` [control parameter](../reference/control-parameters.md):